drunomics/swiper-gallery/README.md

  * Breaker blocks which are inserted after every x image.
  * Url navigation to slides & option to replace history for every slide.
  * Track page impressions for IVW and GTM if available.

+### Limitations

+ * No configuration of the swiper instance, all is preconfigured.
+ * Gallery slides can not be used with responsive image styles.

 ### Browser support